 Find out more about why property is a long-term investment.

-Whether you live in your property or not, you need to make sure you can cover costs like your mortgage, insurance premiums, rates, possible strata fees, utilities and house maintenance.
+Whether you live in your property or not, you need to make sure you can cover costs like your mortgage, rates, possible strata fees, utilities and house maintenance.

-It’s important to make sure you can still afford all these costs while you’re paying your own rent.
+It’s important you can still afford all these costs while you’re paying your own rent.

 The type of investment property you choose to buy might be smaller than the house you intend to live in one day.
 The benefit – your deposit might also be smaller, making it quicker and easier to save up.